Joachim Ritter: Legacy

 Ritter is considered one of the most influential philosophers in postwar West Germany.
 Among his disciples were scholars and public intellectuals like Ernst-Wolfgang Böckenförde, Max Imdahl, Hermann Lübbe, Odo Marquard, and Robert Spaemann.
-Together with them, Ritter started the „Historisches Wörterbuch der Philosophie“ and contributed to development of conceptual history in the field of philosophy.
+Together with them, Ritter started the Historisches Wörterbuch der Philosophie (13 vols.)
+(Basel: Schwabe Verlag, 1971-2007) (Historical Dictionary of Philosophy), and contributed to development of conceptual history in the field of philosophy.

 In the 1980s, Jürgen Habermas opposed the Ritter School for being leading representatives of German neoconservatism.
 More recent scholarship in intellectual history points out Ritter's seminal role for the modernization of German political thought and the development of a modern liberal republicanism.